Kongstad/S1_SAR_Glacier_movement/README.md

 ## 3) Coregister the images into a stack using DEM
 *Menu: Radar -> Coregistration -> DEM-Assisted coregistration -> DEM Assisted Coregistration with XCorr*

 Using the two images as input and a auto acquired DEM, the images will be stacked together.
-Seen as the standard setting of SRTM3sec does not cover the polar regions, I have used teh ACE30 DEM setting instead.
+Seen as the standard setting of SRTM3sec does not cover the polar regions, I have used the ACE30 DEM setting instead.

 ![](images/coreg1_1.PNG) ![](images/coreg1_2.PNG)
 ____